Crashlens/crashlens_detector/README.md

 - **json**: Machine-readable JSON for automation

 ### 💡 Pro Tips
-- Use `--demo` to test CrashLens without your own logs
+- Use `--demo` to test Crashens Detector without your own logs
 - Use `--detailed` to get actionable JSON reports for each issue category
 - Use `--summary-only` for executive summaries without trace details
 - Combine `--stdin` with shell pipelines for automation